vikimihova/vikimihova/README.md

 ### Welcome to my GitHub profile

 <!--I've graduated from SoftUni as a Software Engineer with C#.<br/> -->
-My focus is on .NET technologies paired with relational databases.<br/>I also have some hands-on experience in front-end development,<br/>CI/CD processes, containerization, and cloud technologies.<br/>
+My focus is on .NET technologies for web apps with relational databases.<br/>I also have some hands-on experience in front-end development,<br/>CI/CD processes, containerization, and cloud technologies.<br/>
 <br/>

 <a href="#">